paulkillus/Reporting_Automation_VBA/README.md

 The __Generate Report__ form allows the user the choose three kinds of reports: Overview, Detail, and Vendor Specific report.

-After clicking "__Generate Report__" Button, the application will generate a new excel file with a list of charts that is ready to be printed or saved as a PDF file.
+After clicking "__Generate Report__" Button of the Generate Report form, the application will generate a new excel file with a list of charts that is ready to be printed or saved as a PDF file.

 The demostrated files contain pseudonymised data to protect the client's infomation.